Marijuana businesses worry about Trump, but expect to prevail

 Separately, White House press secretary Sean Spicer has said to expect "greater enforcement" of federal marijuana laws.

-Steve Rusnack, owner of the Full Bloom Cannabis dispensary in Fork Kent, Maine, sells medical marijuana and would like to expend into recreational now that it's been legalized by the state.
+Steve Rusnack, owner of the Full Bloom Cannabis dispensary in Fork Kent, Maine, sells medical marijuana and would like to expand into recreational now that it's been legalized by the state.
 But he's concerned about the possibility of a federal crackdown.

 "If I start seeing DEA agents locking down recreational businesses out West, I'm going to stick with medical," said Rusnack.
 "I've got a family.
 I don't want to get locked up."